PSLmodels/blog/.github/ISSUE_TEMPLATE/new_post.md

-name:New post
+---
+name: "New post"
-about:Request a blog post on a topic (e.g. Demo Days)
+about: "Request a blog post on a topic (e.g. Demo Days)"
+---